 This takes the guessing out of strategic staffing.
-It keeps a content staff, while also optimizing your labor costs.
-This can also be paired with your conversion rate metric to determine a period in which you might be under- or overstaffed.
-If you see a sudden drop in your conversion rate and a high shopper to staff ratio, you’ll know that heavier staffing will probably increase sales and is worth the bump in labor costs.
+It keeps a content staff while also optimizing your labor costs.
+This can also be paired with your conversion rate metric to determine when you might be under or overstaffed.
+If you see a sudden drop in your conversion rate and a high shopper-to-staff ratio, you’ll know that heavier staffing will probably increase sales and is worth the bump in labor costs.

 How it’s useful: This is a helpful metric to get a better overall picture of your sales: measure your conversion rates against your labor costs.
-High labor costs might look bad, but not if they’re generating more sales.
+High labor costs might look bad, but not if they generate more sales.
 This can give you a more detailed and nuanced perspective on what business operations are generating more sales.

 GMROI, for short, tells you how much your profit was based on the amount spent on inventory.
 So if you sold $100,000 in product and your inventory cost was $50,000, your GMROI would be 2 (you earn $2 for every $1 invested in inventory).
 This indicator gathers information on both individual products and inventory as a whole.
 Careful investigation of the GMROI makes it easy to determine which products to push and where to place them in your retail space.